sergiy-mykhailov/JavaScript/react/react_store.md

 ```jsx
 store.dispatch({ type: 'SOME_TYPE', ...additionalData }) // type - required field!
 ```
-if you wrap `createStore` with `applyMiddlewarethe` middleware can provide support for dispatching async actions.
+if you wrap `createStore` with `applyMiddleware` the middleware can provide support for dispatching async actions.
 ```jsx
 function asyncAction(data) {
   return { type: 'ADD_TODO', data }